-LETTER WRITING- INITIAL STUDENT POLICY PROPOSAL LETTERS
+LETTER WRITING- INITIAL DRAFT OF STUDENT POLICY PROPOSAL LETTERS

 DUE : MONDAY, MARCH 6TH, 2023

-LETTER WRITING- INITIAL STUDENT POLICY PROPOSAL LETTERS
+LETTER WRITING- FINAL DRAFT OF STUDENT POLICY PROPOSAL LETTERS

 DUE : WEDNESDAY, MARCH 15TH, 2023

-- be a full-time undergraduate at a Periclean campus
+- Be a full-time undergraduate at a Periclean campus

-- be a first, second, or third year student as defined by their college or university during Spring 2023
+- Be a first, second, or third year student as defined by their college or university during Spring 2023

-- be returning to campus for the 2023-2024 academic year to ensure that winning teams can work on their issues
+- Be returning to campus for the 2023-2024 academic year to ensure that winning teams can work on their issues

-- write and mail a letter to an elected official, and e) provide a project proposal
+- Write and mail a letter to an elected official, and e) provide a project proposal

 LETTER AND PROJECT PROPOSAL WRITING GUIDELINES